 I see often this in car accident or back injury cases.
 Social Security agrees that you are disabled right now.
 However, they deny the case because they do not think you will be disabled for 12 months.

 What can I do about it?

-As you already know, most Social Security cases takes over a year from beginning to end (with many taking more than two years).
-So, in many cases the durational requirement is met by the time the case goes to hearing because 12 months have passed since the start of the disability.
+It probably comes as no surprise that most Social Security cases take over a year from beginning to end (with many taking more than two years).
+So, in many cases the durational requirement is met by the time the case goes to hearing simply because 12 months have passed since the application was started.

 At that point, it is no longer a matter of predicting whether you will still be disabled for 12 months, but only question of whether you actually have been disabled for 12 months.